SugaryChiu/Tweebot/rasa_gstack/data/nlu_data.md

 - I want the answer now
 - just answer my question

-## intent:unhelpful
-- you're not helping me
-- you are bad
-- you're very bad
-- you're really bad
-- you are useless
-- you are horrible
-- you are a waste of time
-- you are disgusting
-- you are lame
-- you are no good
-- you're bad
-- you're awful
-- you are not cool
-- you are not good
-- you are so bad
-- you are so useless
-- you are terrible
-- you are totally useless
-- you are very bad
-- you are waste
-- you're a bad
-- you're not a good
-- you're not very good
-- you're terrible
-- you're the worst
-- you're the worst ever
-- you're worthless

-## intent:smart
-- study
-- you should study better
-- you must learn
-- be clever
-- be more clever
-- be smarter
-- be smart
-- get qualified
+## intent:are_you_sure
+- are you sure
+- are you sure right now
+- are you sure today
+- are you sure now
+- are you sure tonight

+## intent:back
+- I am back
+- I'm here again
+- here I am again
+- I got back
+- I came back
+- I have returned

+## intent:bad
+- pretty bad
+- not good enough
+- that was lame
+- that was terrible
+- it is bad
+- that's bad
+- this is bad
+- not good
+- I'm afraid it's bad
+- no it's bad
+- that was awful
+- bad
+- so bad
+- this is too bad
+- terrible
+- horrible
+- horrific
+- abysmal
+- it's bad
+- no good
+- that was bad
+- that was horrible
+- that's lame
+- that's not good
+- that's terrible
+- that's too bad
+- this is not good
+- too bad
+- very bad
+- bad girl
+- it's not good
+- not so good
+- it's very bad
+- it's too bad
+- that's not good enough
+- well too bad
+- bad very bad
+- it's so bad
+- really bad
+- it's really bad
+- bad idea
+- that is bad
+- that was not good
+- it's not so good
+- not a good one
+- oh that's not good
+- not too good
+- so lame
+- that's really bad
+- it is too bad
+- bad really bad

+## intent:be_back
+- I'll get back to you in a moment
+- be back in 5 minutes
+- I'll be back
+- I promise to come back
+- I'll be back in a few minutes

 ## intent:beautiful
 - you're cute